samuel-sujith/NewReliclogger/platform/Readme.md

 All the endpoints are instrumented via the New Relic Telemetry Go SDK.

 The below ENV variables must be set up prior to starting the server.
+You can get these once you register for a free account at New Relic.

 NEW_RELIC_EVENT_URL